kevinmeehanofficial/LLM-Data-Cleanup/README.md

 ### Overview

-Welcome to the repository dedicated to providing specialized scripts for the data-cleaning process, essential in training Large Language Models (LLMs).
-These scripts are particularly designed for Financial Service LLM Models but are versatile enough for various applications.
-The repository is structured for high efficiency, with each script serving a specific purpose.
-You can easily modify and combine them to suit your needs.
+This repository contains a set of scripts designed to facilitate the data-cleaning process for training Large Language Models (LLMs).
+Clean and high-quality data is crucial for the successful training of language models, and these scripts aim to streamline the data preparation steps.

+Note: I am using these scripts to prepare data for training Financial Service LLM Models, but they could be applied for any use case.
+Also, I am keeping this repository fluid and efficient, so scripts are each designed for a specific task and can be hacked away and combined however you want.
+View the scripts each as a foundational tool.

 ### Getting Started